lexis-project/Py4Lexis/README.md

 ## Install
 1. Download the repository.
-2. Create a virtual environment, e.g.:
+2. Create a virtual environment within the Py4Lexis repository:

       python -m venv ./venv

-3. With activated virtual environment, type:
+3. Activate the virtual environment:

+      source path/to/Py4Lexis/.venv/bin/activate

+4. Install the package using:

       python -m pip install py4lexis

-4. Proceed to the https://docs.lexis.tech/ for further information how to intialise connection and use built-in methods.
+5. Proceed to the https://docs.lexis.tech/ for further information how to intialise connection and use built-in methods.